 Tax-Deferred Investment 403(b) (TDI) is available through the Oregon Public Universities Retirement Plans (OPURP).
 Employees can save on a pre-tax and/or post-tax (Roth) basis with a rate or percent contribution.
 TDI participants may choose mutual fund and annuity investment programs through either TIAA-CREF or Fidelity Investments.
-To enroll, complete the Voluntary Savings Form and return to Human Resources for processing (emailed forms are currently preferred).
+To enroll, complete the Voluntary Savings Form and return to Human Resources for processing (DO NOT EMAIL, to digitally submit to HR, upload to the HR Secure Inbox).
 Contributions may be stopped by submitting a Voluntary Savings Form with zero percent contributions entered.
 (Elections submitted by the 10th of the month are guaranteed for that month's payroll.)

 Check out the most recent TDI Newsletter from OPURP here.

 Read the OPURP Fee Policy statement here.